About the Author

 Charles "Chic" Hess, Ed.
 D.

 Chic was born and raised in Southwest Philadelphia but moved to Levittown, Pennsylvania, where he played his high school basketball at Bishop Egan High School, a member of the Northern Division of the Philadelphia Catholic League.
 He played for legendary coach Howie Landa at Trenton Junior College before moving on to East Stroudsburg University to earn both his bachelor's and master's degrees in health and physical education.
-Later, Hess received his doctorate in education from Brigham Young University.
+Later, Hess received his doctorate in education from Brigham Young University, where he was named class valedictorian.

 While teaching and coaching in the Pennsbury, Loyalsock Township, and Lebanon School Districts in Pennsylvania, Hess's teams accumulated a distinguished 230-81 record, and he was honored with three coach-of-the-year awards.
 At Lebanon High School in Pennsylvania, his teams earned him a 158-57 record.
 Hess, along with his 1978 state finalist team, was recently inducted into the school’s Sports Hall of Fame.